Pittsburgh Mayor Bill Peduto Says Protest Outside His House 'Crosses A Line'

 - Pittsburgh Police Arrest Man During Protests In Oakland

-Protesters are calling for the Mayor’s resignation following the controversial arrest of 25-year-old Matthew Cartier on Saturday.
-Officers in plain clothes arrested Cartier and put him in an unmarked van.
-Eyewitness call the arrest a “public kidnapping,” and organizers have cited worries about the police interference in protests.
-Pittsburgh Police say that there has been an ongoing breakdown in communication and that many protesters are failing to communicate their protest routes in advance.
+Eyewitness call the arrest a “public kidnapping,” and organizers have cited worries about the police interfering in protests.
+Pittsburgh P\police say that there has been an ongoing breakdown in communication and that many protesters are failing to communicate their protest routes in advance.

-On Tuesday evening, KDKA found that around 300 people were partaking in the protest outside of Peduto’s home.

-The protest from yesterday evening led well into Wednesday morning, lasting a total of 15 hours.
-Pittsburgh Police declared the protest an unlawful assembly around 10:00 a.m.
-Wednesday and protesters dispersed without incident.
+Pittsburgh Mayor Bill Peduto officially responded after around 300 protesters marched to his house and held a demonstration on his street.

 You must log in to post a comment.